ajahne/blog/_posts/2017-10-24-javascript-functions-part-2.md

 - **apply** – method of the Function object that invokes a function with a specified _this_ value and **an array of arguments**

 ### call and apply
-  - Execute the current function immediately and return the result of the action
+  - Executes the current function immediately and returns the result of the action
-  - Allow you to specify the value of _this_
+  - Allows you to specify the value of _this_
     - Note: if the value of _this_ is not defined, the global (window in the browser) object will be used

 So let's say I have an awesome function: